 Protests promote solidarity.

 Protests are not merely coalitions of the aggrieved, but are more correctly understood as an expression of a shared fate.
 The Women’s March on Washington, Standing Rock protests, and continuous pro-Immigration protests enjoyed participation of individuals who are unaffected by the core grievances of women, Native Americans, and immigrants.
 Why?
 Because people’s identities are governed as much by their values as they are by their color, class, and education.
+Case in point: Recent protests in Hong Kong against China’s encroaching influence have inspired solidarity protests in the United States and elsewhere around the world.
 Protests offer the opportunities to use values as their main identifiers, allowing for greater identification across diverse groups.
-Perhaps no protest addresses this appeal to intersectionality as the Women’s March on Washington, whose expansive platform drew an estimated one million participants from 670 protest events across the country – likely the largest protest in history.
+Perhaps no protest addresses this appeal to intersectionality as the Women’s March on Washington, whose expansive platform has drawn estimated one million participants from 670 protest events across the country – likely the largest protest in history.
+What’s more, this movement and its protests continue.

 Protests produce results.

 Protests have been shown to exert influence over politics.
 Serbians ousted a dictator through nonviolent resistance, and Egyptians followed in kind ten years later.
-In recent American politics, the grassroots protests that sprung up at American airports in reaction to Trump’s executive order barring refugees and citizens of several Muslim-majority countries from entering the US might be credited for prompting swift legal action that allowed many visa-holders to remain in the country.
-Also, teachers throughout West Virginia recently went on strike during a nine-day protest that resulted in, among other demands, a 5% increase in pay; additional teacher strikes in other states are now following.
+In recent American politics, the grassroots protests that sprung up at American airports in in reaction to Trump’s 2017 executive order barring refugees and citizens of several Muslim-majority countries from entering the US might be credited for prompting swift legal action that allowed many visa-holders to remain in the country.
+Also, in 2018, teachers throughout West Virginia went on strike during a nine-day protest that resulted in, among other demands, a 5% increase in pay – not to mention it inspired additional teacher strikes in other states.
 It may be too soon to tell the final outcome, but the teenage survivors of the Parkland high school shooting have created a national discussion and movement that is holding government officials and businesses accountable when it comes to measures that would increase responsible gun control.

 Don’t waste your energy.